Equestrian statue of Marcus Aurelius

-The Equestrian statue of Marcus Aurelius (statua equestre di Marco Aurelio; Equus Marci Aurelii) is an ancient Roman equestrian statue on the Capitoline Hill, Rome, Italy.
+The equestrian statue of Marcus Aurelius (statua equestre di Marco Aurelio; Equus Marci Aurelii) is an ancient Roman equestrian statue on the Capitoline Hill, Rome, Italy.
 It is made of bronze and stands 4.24 m (13.9 ft) tall.
 Although the emperor is mounted, the sculpture otherwise exhibits many similarities to the standing statues of Augustus.
 The original is on display in the Capitoline Museums, while the sculpture now standing in the open air at the Piazza del Campidoglio is a replica made in 1981 when the original was taken down for restoration.

 Description

 The statue projects an impression of power and god-like grandeur: the emperor is over life-size and extends his hand in a gesture of adlocutio used by emperors when addressing their troops.
-Some historians assert that a conquered enemy was originally part of the sculpture (based on medieval accounts, including in the Mirabilia Urbis Romae, which suggest that a small figure of a bound barbarian chieftain once cowered underneath the horse's front right leg).
+Some historians assert that a conquered enemy was originally part of the sculpture (based on medieval accounts, including in the Mirabilia Urbis Romae, which suggest that a small figure of a bound barbarian chieftain cowered underneath the horse's front right leg).
 Such an image was meant to portray the emperor as victorious and all-conquering.
 However, shown without weapons or armour, Marcus Aurelius seems to be a bringer of peace rather than a military hero, for this is how he saw himself and his reign.

 The emperor is shown riding without the use of stirrups, which had not yet been introduced to the West.
 While the horse has been meticulously studied in order to be recreated for other artists' works, the saddle cloth was copied with the thought that it was part of the standard Roman uniform.
 The saddle cloth is actually Sarmatian in origin, suggesting that the horse is a Sarmatian horse and that the statue was created to honour the victory over the Sarmatians by Marcus Aurelius, after which he adopted "Sarmaticus" to his name.